-From December 2008, the board consisted of Murray Rogash (chairman), David Porter, Tim Nash, Bob Lee, Martin McAvenna, John Iles, Damien Coates and Kurt Nilsen.
+From December 2008, the board consisted of Murray Rogash (chair), David Porter, Tim Nash, Bob Lee, Martin McAvenna, John Iles, Damien Coates and Kurt Nilsen.
 Kevin Corkery and Frank van Rooy were elected associate directors.
 In February, chairman Murray Rogash resigned and Martin McAvenna was elected to fill the vacancy.
 Kevin Corkery was elevated to director.

 In 2010, UAC and Lloyd’s formed a strategic alliance.
-Lloyd’s began participating in UAC member forums, held immediately before the regular broker expos around Australia, to provide UAC members with updates on Lloyd’s and market trends that may affect underwriting agencies.
+Lloyd’s began participating in UAC member forums, held immediately before the regular underwriting expos around Australia, to provide UAC members with updates on Lloyd’s and market trends that may affect underwriting agencies.

 The plan focused on four key areas:

-In May, UAC launched a new logo as part of a rebranding exercise.
-UAC positioned itself and its members as THE resource for brokers – the ‘go to’ organisation for brokers seeking access to specialist products offered by experts in the field through the underwriting agencies.
-In 2011, UAC formed strategic underwriting partnerships with Vero and The Hollard Insurance Company, joining UAC’s principal strategic partner, Lloyd’s Australia.
+In May 2011, UAC launched a new logo as part of a rebranding exercise.
+UAC positioned itself and its members as THE resource for brokers – the ‘go to’ organisation for brokers seeking access to specialist products offered by experts in the field through underwriting agencies.
+It also positioned itself as THE resource for its members.

 At the December 2013 AGM, Kurt Nilsen and Peter Marshall were elected to the board and Lyndon Turner and Peter Fryer were re-elected.
 Greg Thompson was invited to join as an associate director.
-Heath Amber became chairman, with Lyndon Turner as deputy.
+Heath Amber became chair, with Lyndon Turner as deputy.
 Other board members were Jo Lindsay-Eschbank (secretary), Linda King (treasurer) and Steve Boucher.
 Adrian Humphreys remained an associate director.